Skip To Main Content

 When problems are recognized with a student’s behavior, the guidelines below provide objective guidance for school administration in dealing with concerns.
 BLMS students and staff commit to the following core beliefs about discipline.
 Discipline at BLMS:

-- Involves a cooperative and collaborative effort among students, parent/guardian/caretakers, and staff.
+• Involves a cooperative and collaborative effort among students, parents/guardians/caretakers, and staff.

 Student Clubs and Organizations